The Teacher & Student Roles and Relationships:

 - Attend lectures, workshops or other special events that your teacher recommends as often as possible

-Classroom Etiquette and Guidelines:
+Class Etiquette and Guidelines:

 - Make every effort to arrive to class on time.
 If you must be late, quietly enter and bow to your teacher and when acknowledged join in.

-- Bow when entering the training studios, and bow to the masters and teachers at the start of each class.
+- Bow when entering the training space, and bow to the masters and teachers at the start of each class.
 This is both a gesture of respect, and a “mental trigger” to remind you to clear your mind in the sacred space for learning, and train as if the masters are observing you.

 - Fill in from front row to back based on seniority